 “Only once have I ever encountered a translation that made such a difference, that so opened up for me a previously closed book.
 That was Frank Sheed’s translation of Augustine’s Confessions, which I found to be as living as molten lava.
 The most widely used translation of the Confessions is the one by a Mr. Pine-Coffin, and it is worthy of his name.
 It is a dead translation.
 Sheed’s is living.”

 Poor Mr. Pine-Coffin.

 Witty jabs aside, I completely agree with Kreeft.
-Sheed’s translation captures Augustine’s poetic verve better than any other.
-I’ve read it twice now.
-If you’re starting The Confessions for the first time, or perhaps restarting after a failed attempt, check out the Sheed version.
+Sheed’s translation captures Augustine’s poetic verve better than any other I’ve read.
+I’ve gone through it twice now.
+If you’re starting the Confessions for the first time, or perhaps restarting after a failed attempt, check out the Sheed version.

 At Word on Fire, we’ve published a beautiful hardcover edition of the Sheed translation as part of our Word on Fire Classics line of books.
 The volume includes the full text of the Confessions along with an introduction by Bishop Barron.